-All requests for priority consideration on medical grounds must be supported in writing by a doctor or consultant, and this must make clear which school you are making a special case for, the reason why it is necessary for your child to attend this school in particular, and the difficulties it will cause for your child to attend another school.
+All requests for priority consideration on medical grounds must be supported in writing by a doctor or consultant, and this must make clear which school you are making a special case for, the reason why it is necessary for your child to attend Kensington Avenue Primary School, and the difficulties it will cause for your child to attend another school.

-It is for you to decide how to support your case and what documents to provide, but these must be submitted, together with the completed medical form and supporting statement by the GP/consultant, at the time of application.
+It is for you to decide how to support your case and what documents to provide, but these must be submitted to admissions@kaps.croydon.sch.uk at the time of application.

-4. 'Home-to-school distance' is defined/measured "by using the local authority's computerised measuring system, which measures the precise distance (to three decimal points) in a straight line from the pupil's main home to the designated main school entrance nominated by the school [for Aerodrome, this is the school gate on either Goodwin Road or in Violet Lane, whichever is the shortest].
+4. 'Home-to-school distance' is defined/measured "by using the local authority's computerised measuring system, which measures the precise distance (to three decimal points) in a straight line from the pupil's main home to the designated main school entrance nominated by the school.
 For shared properties, e.g. flats, the measurement is taken from a designated centre of the building.
 The use of the geographic information system (GIS) ensures that all applications are measured by the same method".